akroshko/crypt-profiles/README.md

 Planned development
 ===================

-It is widely accepted that public key-distribution a very difficult problem in cryptography.
-This is even the case in a single-user many-computer setting.
+Public key and password distribution can be a very difficult problem even the case in a single-user many-computer setting.

 - allow automatic rotation and of passwords and keys between profiles